 LCP appears identical to a web page’s overall loading time.
 But Google does not consider a web page’s loading time while measuring LCP.
 It calculates the user experience metric only based on the amount of time required to load a web page’s largest content element on a web browser.
 Webmasters and digital marketers can measure LCP based on three distinct statuses – good, poor, and need improvement.

-The status metric is good when the largest content element of a web page is rendered in or less than 2.5 seconds.
+The status metric is good when the largest content element of a web page is rendered in less than 2.5 seconds.
 But the status metric becomes poor when the content element is rendered in more than 4 seconds.
 The webmasters need to reduce the loading time of the largest content element when LCP is more than or equal to 4 seconds.

 You can easily reduce both LCP and server response time by choosing reliable and fast web hosting.
 You need to gather information from various sources to pick a hosting service provider that accelerates server response speed by investing in high-performance and high-available web servers.